 - This recipe is lightly seasoned with only salt and pepper, which makes it flexible to add whatever flavoring agents you’d like.
 Add a bit of soy sauce or hoisin sauce at the end of the recipe to make it a more traditionally flavored fried rice recipe.

 - Feel free to add other vegetables to this Instant Pot Fried Rice recipe.
 Some of my favorites to add are sugar snap peas, corn, and mung bean sprouts.
 If you are adding a diced frozen vegetable like corn, they can be added and sautéed with the peas.
 If you are adding raw fresh vegetables like sugar snap peas, you may want to blanch or steam them before adding if you like them more well done, or you can add them at the end for some added texture.

 This recipe is a perfect side dish that pairs well with many main courses.
 For meat eaters, I love to serve this Instant Pot Fried Rice with Instant Pot Mongolian Beef or Instant Pot Chicken and Broccoli.
 For a vegetarian main, it goes quite well with chickpeas for some extra protein.

-Can I use brown rice or other types of rice?
+Can I use other type of rice?

 Is this recipe vegan?